 “Public speaking doesn’t have to be nerve-wracking.
 Our public preview of Presenter Coach in PowerPoint for the web uses the power of A.I. to help business professionals, teachers, and students become more effective presenters,” said Jared Spataro, corporate vice president of Microsoft 365.

 In addition to PowerPoint Presenter Coach, Microsoft is also announcing the general availability of some additional features across the Office 365 apps.
-Known as “Ink Replay,” this includes a new ability to put “ink” on presentations in the PowerPoint web app.
-Also new are a set of 3D models and lesson plans from Lifeliqe, which aim to help increase visual learning among students.
+Known as “Ink Replay,” this includes a new ability to put “ink” on presentations in the

 The last of the new features are template capabilities for the Microsoft Whiteboard app on Windows 10.
 Kanban sprint planning, Swot analysis, project planning, and learning templates are just a few examples.